 This optimism calls for a strategy that enables companies to –

 - get their supply chains back on track

 - effectively handle the shortage of workforce

 - leverage the latest technologies for accelerated production and overall better

-- more personalized patient connect
+- create more personalized patient connections.

 However, the path ahead is not without its set of challenges.
 After all, the pharmaceutical sector has been conventional in its outlook when it comes to newer technology adoption.
 There are also challenges related to budget, upskilling of employees, technological glitches and more.
 Companies need to gauge the path ahead and handle the challenges faced by pharmaceutical industry in 2020 and beyond.

 1.Recognize Best Practices and Retain Them:The path to recovery is a tough one as it involves undergoing quite a metamorphosis.
 However, this does not entail letting go of all the practices.
 Pharma executives would need to analyze their operations and chalk down the practices, tools and technologies that have worked the best for them and also have the potential of harnessing benefits in the future.
 Continuing these practices will make restructuring in other facets of pharma operations a relatively smoother task.